Botspot/Pi-Power-Tools/README.md

  - **vdesktop/** - Ships empty, but `installgui` populates this folder with the below files from the [Vdesktop repo](https://github.com/Botspot/vdesktop):
    - **vdesktop** - The main script
    - **clipboardsync** - Keeps the guest's and host's clipboards in sync, like VNC.
-   - nspawn - The systemd-nspawn command-line.
-This was broken out of `vdesktop` to allow for lots of bind-mounts. (for sound sync)
+   - **nspawn** - The systemd-nspawn command-line.
+This was broken out of `vdesktop` to allow for lots of bind-mounts.
    - **profile** - This is temporarily mounted to `/etc/profile` of the selected device to start the desktop session.
 (If enabled via [Settings](#settings))
    - **shadow** - This is temporarily mounted to `/etc/shadow` of the selected device to ensure the user pi's password is `raspberry`.
 (If enabled via [Settings](#settings))
    - **version** - Lets Vdesktop keep track of what version it is to see when an update is available.